-The investment objective of the trustees is to achieve a rate of return at least 3% above the consumer price index (CPI) (which was 3.8% for 2020-21, giving a target return of at least 6.8% for that year) on fund assets measured over a five-year period.
+The investment objective of the trustees is to achieve a rate of return at least 3% above the consumer price index (CPI) on fund assets measured over a five-year period.
 PSBS is an exempt public sector superannuation scheme and therefore not regulated by the Australian Securities and Investments Commission (ASIC).
 Nonetheless, for information purposes, long-term returns, calculated as the compound average effective rate of net earnings, have been calculated consistently with the financial services regulations overseen by ASIC.
-Fund returns over the last five years, and the fund's five-year and 10-year average returns, are presented in Table 1.
+Fund returns over the last five years, and the fund's five-year and 10-year average returns are presented in Table 1.